 If this is for you, what change do you want to see in our industry?
 How would you motivate people to make that change?

 These are but a few ways in which you can find your inspiration.
 There are many more, just find the right one for you.

 Narrowing down the list.

 You’ve probably got a list of ideas now.
 How do you narrow it down?

 Bullet point rough one-line summaries of what you might talk about.

 Find a victim who will be brutally honest with you or someone that is great for sparking ideas off.

-Take that person for coffee and talk through the ideas with them
+Take that person for drink or snack and talk through the ideas with them